Bhargavi84/yoga-emporium/README.md

 * Non Registered users or first time visitors:- can enter the webpage and see all products in Home page in order to see more they are supposed to register.
-They can see  **All PRODUCTS, CLOTHING, ESSENTIALS, SPECIAL OFFERS, SOCIAL MEDIA, MY ACCOUNT,SHOP NOW BUTTON ON SCREEN AND BAG** and other options which will be under the categories on top in desktop devices and in sidenav bar / hamburger menu in mobile phones and tabs.
+They can see  :-
+    * All PRODUCTS, CLOTHING, ESSENTIALS, SPECIAL OFFERS, SOCIAL MEDIA, MY ACCOUNT,SHOP NOW BUTTON ON SCREEN AND BAG and other options which will be under the categories on top in desktop devices and in sidenav bar / hamburger menu in mobile phones and tabs.

 * Registered user:- Once registered, users can click on login and enter the webpage.
-They can see **All PRODUCTS, CLOTHING, ESSENTIALS, SPECIAL OFFERS, SOCIAL MEDIA, MY ACCOUNT - MY PROFILE-LOGOUT, AND BAG**.
+They can see :-
+    *  All PRODUCTS, CLOTHING, ESSENTIALS, SPECIAL OFFERS, SOCIAL MEDIA, MY ACCOUNT - MY PROFILE-LOGOUT, AND BAG**.
 Users can also look into their profile page and other options which will be under the categories.

 * Admin / Store owner :- Admin / Store owner will have access to Product management - edit/delete categories and add, update and delete products.